 - The registration fee is non-refundable.

 - eVolo Magazine, as the competition organizer, reserves the right to modify the competition schedule if deemed necessary.

 - Entrants will be disqualified if any of the competition rules are not considered.

 - Participation assumes acceptance of the regulations.

-Winners and special mentions will be published in the book eVolo Skyscrapers 3 and several international print publications.
+Winners and special mentions will be published by eVolo and several international print publications.
 In addition, the results are covered by the most important online architecture and design publications and general media such as the Huffington Post and The Wall Street Journal.